 - (js files only) Indicates that the file generates a test in which it is run in a dedicated worker environment.

-- (js files only) Indicates that the file generates tests in which it is run in Window and dedicated worker environments.
+- (js files only) Indicates that the file generates tests in which it is run in multiple scopes.

 - Indicates that a test makes assertions not yet required by any specification, or in contradiction to some specification.
 This is useful when implementation experience is needed to inform the specification.
 It should be apparent in context why the test is tentative and what needs to be resolved to make it non-tentative.